Filmmaker Tan Wei Keong and writer Alfian Sa’at in conversation

 Alfian: I think this is actually a good time to open up to questions from the audience.
 Here is the first one: If you had a choice to adapt any other literary works, what would they be?

 Wei Keong: I would probably do short stories or another poem because I wanted the room to fill in the spaces.
 I don’t really like to adapt one-to-one, I don’t think that’s the way to go in terms of adaptations, but of course there are other works that do adaptations very true to the material and that’s totally fine.
-One of the examples I read recently The Haunting of Hill House by Shiriey Jackson and they adapted it into a TV series which is totally not the same as the source material.
+One of the examples I read recently The Haunting of Hill House by Shirley Jackson and they adapted it into a TV series which is totally not the same as the source material.
 I loved both the book and the TV series and I love how Shirley Jackson writes so much that I continue to chase her other works.

 Alfian: The Lottery, wasn’t that by Shirley Jackson?